MaimunaSun/Weather-Application/README.md

-# Weather-Application
+# Weather Application
-This project involves designing and developing a weather application that uses temperature, humidity, and pressure data retrieved from a Web API via the libcurl library.
-The solution is structured into three main subsections:

-1. Data Retrieval: This section is responsible for fetching data from the Web API.
-By utilizing the libcurl library, the application retrieves up-to-date weather information including temperature, humidity, and pressure.

-2. Data Processing: In this subsection, the retrieved data is processed and formatted.
-This involves filtering, organizing, and preparing the data to ensure it is accurate and ready for visualization.

-3. Data Visualization: The final subsection focuses on presenting the processed data in a user-friendly manner.
-The weather information is visualized to provide clear and useful insights to the user, making it easy to understand the current weather conditions.

-By dividing the application into these distinct subsections, the project ensures a clear and efficient workflow from data retrieval to visualization.
+This is a **desktop weather application** built with **C++/CLI** and **Windows Forms**.
+It retrieves live weather data from a Web API using **libcurl** and presents it in a **user-friendly GUI**.

+## Features
+- Live weather data retrieval: Temperature, Humidity, Pressure
+- Derived calculations: Dew point, Rain likelihood, Weather comfort
+- Predictions for next hour and weather cycle
+- Visual GUI built with Windows Forms

+## Technologies
+- C++/CLI
+- libcurl
+- Windows Forms
+- Standard C++ Libraries

+## How It Works

+1. **Data Retrieval**:
+   The `Client` class fetches weather data from the Web API using libcurl.

+2. **Data Processing**:
+   The raw data is split and converted into usable formats (temperature, humidity, pressure, dew point, etc.).

+3. **Data Visualization**:
+   The `Home` Windows Form displays the current weather, predictions, and insights.